albertdahlin/dahbug/README.md

                     "ASCII" etc...
 Accepts all values that are listed by `mb_list_encodings()`
     indent:         When printing arrays, each level will be indented this number of spaces.
     max_depth:      The maximum number of recursions (levels) when printing arrays.
+    use_colors:     Set to true if you want to colorize terminal output.
+    theme:          Select color theme.
+Themes are saved in <theme name>.theme files.
+    color:          Terminal color values.
+Don't touch...
 ```

+##### Color themes
+You can create your own color themes.
+Just copy `default.theme` and change the colors.
+Valid color values are found in the config.json file.

 ### 2. Usage
 Just make a static call to the method you want to use: